 Thanks to you, our supporters and donors, Girls Inc. helps change the lives of hundreds of thousands of girls across the U.S. and Canada.
 Read about our achievements and the Girls Inc. girls who benefit most from your generosity.

-Girls Inc. is proud to partner with The Girl Project, a Glamour initiative to break down barriers to secondary education for young women around the world.
-Girls Inc. was selected for our work providing girls in the U.S. and Canada with a safe environment, research-based programming, and trained staff mentors to ensure girls make healthy decisions, succeed academically, set goals and develop life skills.
+Girls Inc. is proud to partner with The Girl Project, a Glamour initiative that breaks down barriers to secondary education for young women.
+Girls Inc. was selected for our work providing girls in the U.S. and Canada with a safe environment, research-based programming, and trained staff to ensure girls make healthy decisions, succeed academically, set goals and develop life skills.